milijan-mosic/Athena-Linux/README.md

 Filesystem: ext4.
 Currently without Encryption nor LVM.
 This means that you can install this OS on only one SSD/hard disk.
-In plan: btrfs + backup files.
+In plan: BTRFS + backup file (if system crashes - recovery is easy).

 Desktop Environment: KDE Plasma - the best looking DE on the planet.
-In plan: making dark Mojave theme default (Apple has such good UI principles).
+In plan: making dark MacOS theme default (Apple has such good UI principles).

 This OS is designed with two things in mind: No Windows/MacOS apps (therefore no wine package) + No dual boot.
 If you want to learn Linux you need to burn the bridges behind you and go in adventure!